-This Special Call seeks applications from micropalentologists for biostratigraphic, paleoenvironmental and/ or sediment provenance analyses (e.g. benthic foraminifera) with regional expertise in the NW Pacific.
-The selected candidate has to participate in the Onshore Science Party only (starting October 2020).
+The selected candidates have to participate in both the offshore phase (late April to early June 2021) and the Onshore Science Party (starting mid-October 2021 for a maximum duration of 4 weeks).

 The Application Process is open to scientists in all ECORD member countries.
 Please download the Apply to Sail general application forms from the ESSAC webpage: